 In cases where there are no witnesses and the driver does not admit their guilt, more digging needs to be done.
 If smartphone use is suspected, then detectives can pore through the driver’s phone to find out if they were using it at the time of the accident.
 Text messages are time-stamped and many apps leave an electronic trail that can show when they were being used.
 Simply going through the contents of the suspected driver’s vehicle can yield results as partially eaten food or an open makeup kit can show that the driver was distracted.

 Traffic and surveillance cameras are commonplace and a detective can go through footage of any nearby cameras to see what the driver was doing before they caused the accident.
 The driver’s vehicle itself can be a witness as many newer models record the driver’s activity in order to try and keep them safe.
-There are many different methods to prove that a driver was distracted, but you will need an experienced lawyer to help gather that evidence.
+There are many different methods to prove that a driver was distracted, but you will need an experienced car accident lawyer to help gather that evidence.
 The Pendergrass Law Firm has handled many distracted driving accident cases and we know how to do a thorough, comprehensive job of gathering as much evidence as possible to prove that a driver was distracted when they caused an accident.

 The Pendergrass Law Firm Will Help You WIth Your Distracted Driving Case